FaisalAlshehri-1/hamsat-jabal/README.md

   * Current body weight
   * Height
   * Body fat percentage
+* Daily protein needs calculator based on body weight and training goal.
+* Daily protein intake tracker with progress percentage.
 * Current working weights summary for all exercises.
 * Achievements checklist for daily and weekly progress.
 * 60 color themes.
 * Export and import backup support.
 * Works through Safari and can be added to the iPhone Home Screen.

+## Protein Calculator

+The app estimates daily protein needs based on the user’s current body weight and selected goal:

+* Cutting: higher protein range to help preserve muscle during a calorie deficit.
+* Maintenance: moderate range to maintain muscle mass and support training.
+* Bulking: range suitable for supporting muscle growth with a calorie surplus.

+The app also allows the user to enter how much protein they have eaten today and shows progress toward the daily target.

 ## Data Storage